Dionys Pruckner

-Dionys Pruckner (12 May 1834 München – 1 December 1896 Heidelberg) was a noted pianist and music teacher at Stuttgart.
+Dionys Pruckner (12 May 1834 München – 1 December 1896 Heidelberg) was a pianist and music teacher at Stuttgart.
 He was a student of Franz Liszt from 1852 until about 1855 who did concert tours throughout Europe.
 In 1859 he was appointed to the faculty of the Stuttgart Conservatory.
 Pruckner was a member of the masonic lodge Wilhelm zur aufgehenden Sonne in Stuttgart.

 He is buried in Section 5 (Abteilung 5) of the Pragfriedhof cemetery in Stuttgart, together with his wife Silly Pruckner (1837–1901).
 On his gravestone is a bronze relief of his head made by the sculptor Karl Donndorf in 1893.